russellgordon/ics3u-s2-2023-24/src/site/notes/Tutorials/Reproducing the Home App.md

 This is a hybrid tutorial.

 Rather that cover every edit from start to finish in writing, each chapter of the written tutorial will include a link to a chapter of a video hosted on YouTube.
-Only main concepts for each chapter of the tutorial will be outlined in writing.
+Only the main concepts for each chapter of the tutorial will be outlined in writing.

 > [!NOTE]
 > Further, at the moment, I am not feeling well; I have a confirmed case of COVID.
 I had intended to speak while recording this video, but I am just not up to it.
 So rather than speak during the video, I will add subtitles.